 The trinity could be built free standing or in rows to increase construction efficiency and reduce heating losses.

 These four trinities of Bell’s court are the best example of a row of trinities built during the speculative housing boom of the turn of the 19th century.
 They face a common area which was originally a private alley.
 Built in 1813 at the transition between the Federal and Greek Revival styles, their less affluent target audience means they are devoid of almost all decoration (there is small brick dentil work at the cornice) and are not unlike the slightly more elaborate small row houses of Elfreth’s alley.
 The entrances are also very plain, lacking any carved lintels or decoration on the jambs, but there are tiny transom windows to allow some light into the entrance.
-Trinities stayed in fashion as a simple, cheap housing solution up to the civil watr and even later in some places.
+Trinities stayed in fashion as a simple, cheap housing solution up to the time of the Civil war.